ShamyakGoel/cppfunctions/README.md

 # Shamyak Goel

-Cppfunctions includes functions from c/c++ and syntax is very similar to c/c++
+cfunctions includes functions from c/c++ and syntax is very similar to c/c++

 - Please install the package ansd share this package to your friend's
 - Also subscribe my youtube channel Codewithshamyak